Nuno Espírito Santo: 2024–25: Pushing up the table and departure

 On 14 September 2024, Espírito Santo led Forest to a 1–0 away win over Liverpool at Anfield, which was the first time the club had won at Liverpool in any competition since February 1969, ending a 25-game winless run at Anfield, and securing Espírito Santo's first ever Premier League victory against Liverpool.
 Callum Hudson-Odoi scored the winning goal in the 72nd minute.

 Espírito Santo led Nottingham Forest to their first win at Old Trafford since 1994 on 7 December 2024, securing a 3–2 victory over Manchester United.

 After securing a sixth consecutive Premier League win with a 3–0 away victory over Wolverhampton Wanderers at Molineux on 6 January 2025, Nottingham Forest sat third in the Premier League table on the same 40-point total as Arsenal in second place.
 This defied the expectations of many journalists and pundits, who had predicted at the start of the season that Forest would struggle and get relegated to the EFL Championship.
 Subsequently, Espírito Santo won the Premier League Manager of the Month award for his oversight of Forest's performances in December 2024.

 In April 2025, Espírito Santo was announced as the Premier League Manager of the Month for March.
 This marks the third time he has won the award this season, having previously claimed it in October and December 2024.
 He became the first Nottingham Forest manager to win the award three times in a single season.
 He ultimately led the club to a seventh-place finish and qualification for the Europa League, marking their first participation in European football in 30 years.

 On 21 June 2025, Nuno signed a new contract to stay with Nottingham Forest until 2028.
 However, on 9 September 2025, he was dismissed from his duties only three Premier League games into the new season.
-His departure was primarly due to his relationship with owner Evangelos Marinakis breaking down over the summer, with Nuno also publically expressing his displeasure with the club's activity in the transfer market.
+His departure was primarily due to his relationship with owner Evangelos Marinakis breaking down over the summer, with Nuno also publicly expressing his displeasure with the club's activity in the transfer market.